vraevsky/balena-iotdin-imx8p/README.md

+#  balena-iotdin-imx8p repository

-## Clone / Initialize this repository
+## Clone/Initialize the repository

 There are two ways of initializing this repository:
 * Clone this repository with "git clone --recursive".